Diksha7890/E-carz/README.md

-Created a responsive E-carz webpage using HTML, CSS, JavaScript.
+Created a responsive E-carz webpage using HTML, CSS.
 Its efficient for both desktop screen as well as mobile screen.